mrousavy/ImgurSniper/README.md

 #### [View all Releases](https://github.com/mrousavy/ImgurSniper/releases)

 Icon by [jinga](http://jinga.at), Idea by [dmaniak](http://github.com/dmaniak)

+## Why choose ImgurSniper?
+Compared to other Screenshot software, ImgurSniper is **as fast as sharing Images can get**.
+Also, ImgurSniper will upload directly to [imgur](http://www.imgur.com), which gets a direct Image Link
+(Meaning the Link is Image only, so you can embed the Image, or share it with Software that can preview _Image URLs_, like _Discord_, ...)

 # How to use
 Press _Ctrl + Shift + X_ or _Print Screen_ (depending on your Preferences) to start **ImgurSniper** Snap Mode!